[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 • Network Policy

-Policy Engine Workflow allows us to create specific roles for users and groups, which can be used in the JoinNow Management Portal to create custom certificate enrollment policies and custom network access policies for use cases like network segmentation.
+Policy Workflow allows us to create specific roles for users and groups, which can be used in the JoinNow Management Portal to create custom certificate enrollment policies and custom network access policies for use cases like network segmentation.

-Configuring a Policy Engine Workflow
+Configuring a Policy Workflows

-To configure a Policy Engine Workflow:
+To configure a Policy Workflows:

-1. Navigate to Policy Management > Policy Engine Workflows.
+1. Navigate to Policy Management > Policy Workflows.

-2. Click Add Policy Engine Workflows.
+2. Click Add Policy Workflows.

-4. In the Display Description field, enter a suitable description for the policy engine workflow.
+4. In the Display Description field, enter a suitable description for the Policy Workflows.

 5. Click Save.